lukefiless/Whats-The-Move-in-San-Diego/README.md

 # wtm-in-sd
 CS 210 Final project

 This is a Maven/Spring Boot program.
-To run, launch Application.java
+To run, use "mvn spring-boot:run" in terminal.